vimoutliner/vimoutliner/doc/votl_readme.txt

 From vimball

 Open vimoutliner-0.3.x.vba with Vim and type the following command to install in your home vim folder:

 :so %

 <
 The install.sh script will ask you whether to install the VimOutliner files or abort the process leaving everything unchanged.
 Assuming you confirmed the installation, the script creates the necessary directory tree and copies the files which provide the core functionality and documentation.

 With the second question you decide whether you want to install some brand new add-ons, currently implementing hoisting and checkboxes.

-                                                                   *vo-updating*
+                                                                 *votl-updating*
 Updating~

 Updating an existing installation might require some manual work.